 - The general field of PhD study, and the specific focus

 - Development of a rational research plan

 - Preliminary results

 - Expected final outcome

-- The QE will be assessed by a faculty committee appointed by the Head of Science and Math, consisting of at least four faculty members: a chair (tenure faculty from Science and Math), the thesis advisor, and two or three other faculty members of SUTD (from any related pillars/clusters).
+- The QE will be assessed by a faculty committee appointed by the Head of Science, Mathematics and Technology, consisting of at least four faculty members: a chair (tenure faculty from Science, Mathematics and Technology), the thesis advisor, and two or three other faculty members of SUTD (from any related pillars/clusters).
 The committee may include an optional additional external member not within SUTD.
 The same committee will serve as the Thesis Examination Committee (TEC).